Getting Roots — Blog & Insights

 51%

-Indian graduates considered employable upon entering workforce (NSDC, 2024)
+Indian graduates are considered employable upon entering the workforce (NSDC, 2024)

 ₹722M